TeamVirusX/codeCollections/java/Assignment-Encapsulation/readme.md

 # Assigmnent: Encapsulation

-## Create a SystemUser class, and a Main class, wherein in the Main.main method, an instance of the SystemUser class would be created, and logged in using another Login method.
+## Create a SystemUser class, and a Main class, wherein in the Main.main(), an instance of the SystemUser class would be created, and logged in using another Login method.